 Program

-Other optional activities during the day vary depending on student interest and can include trips to a swimming hole or ice cream stand, pick-up Frisbee or soccer games, playing music, or just relaxing with friends.
+Other optional activities during the day vary depending on student interest and can include trips to a swimming hole or ice cream stand, pick-up frisbee or soccer games, playing music, or just relaxing with friends.

 Housing & Meals